tokencard/contracts/README.md

-# The Consumer Contract Wallet
+# The Consumer Contract Wallet version 3

-This repository contains the Smart Contracts needed to power the TokenCard, written in Solidity, for execution in the EVM.
+This repository contains the Smart Contracts needed to power the Monolith Card, written in Solidity, for execution in the EVM.

-The TokenCard is the world's first non-custodial VISA card, that allows people to hold their own assets, whilst being able to seamlessly move funds to a VISA debit card.
-1% of all loads to the TokenCard are sent, by the user themselves, to the TKN Holder contract.
-This is used to back the TKN contract, aka the Asset Contract.
+The Monolith Card is the world's first non-custodial position to VISA debit card.
+The Consumer Contract Wallet allows people to hold their own assets, whilst being able to seamlessly move funds to a VISA debit card.
+1% of all loads to the Monolith Cards are sent, by the user themselves, to the TKN Holder contract.
+This is used to back the Community Chest (aka the Asset Contract).
+The purpose of this onchain infrastructure is provide the most seemless user experience whilst maintaining a decentralised position.

 | [High Level Architecture](https://github.com/tokencard/contracts/blob/master/README.md/#high-level-architecture) | [Security Features](https://github.com/tokencard/contracts/blob/master/README.md/#security-features) | [Solidity Code](https://github.com/tokencard/contracts/blob/master/README.md/#solidity-code-in-the-contracts-folder) | [Running Contract Tests](https://github.com/tokencard/contracts/blob/master/README.md/#running-contract-tests) | [Resources](https://github.com/tokencard/contracts/blob/master/README.md/#resources) |
 |---|---|---|---|---|